nakulnandhakumar/p1-robotmania/README.md

 -- Experimented with instantiating GUI after extending GUI class file in other classes

+TO-DO

+-- Aesthetical improvements to GUI for user satisfaction

+-- Adapt control code to better handle ship overlaps and conditions

+-- improvements to technical ease of user interaction needed (ex. button pressing, more intuitive button placement/text/names etc.)

+-- Potenitally start UI for monopoly/tick-tack-toe/hangman games???

+-- Work on adding a playerBoard for enemy to guess and attack player ships

 Sara Beniwal:

 -- Worked on Connect Four GUI using SwingDesigner